 Predominantly using large-scale social engineering and manipulation techniques, the Lapsus$ group have accumulated an imposing list of victims globally.
 Interestingly, the incidents share a common approach; they all involved use of valid credentials, ultimately abusing whatever permissions had been granted to that identity.
 These attacks are a glaring reminder that authentication (who are you?) and authorization (what can you do?) are critical to security posture.
 The principles of least privilege and zero trust have never been more applicable.

 What can be done?

-Despite your best efforts for authentication and authorisation, a breach can still happen at the hands of motivated insiders.
+Despite your best efforts for authentication and authorization, a breach can still happen at the hands of motivated insiders.

-It begs the question, "How do you determine if a trusted, authorised entity's actions are malicious?"
+It begs the question, “How do you determine if a trusted, authorized entity’s actions are malicious?”
 Permission sets have a nasty habit of creeping and growing over time.

-In the ill-fated case of an insider threat, Anomaly-based detections and Behavioural analysis capabilities can help spot and mitigate abnormal and potentially dangerous behaviours by building a baseline of "normal activity" for that specific context, to ultimately highlight any anomalies or deviations for swift action to be taken.
+In the ill-fated case of an insider threat, Anomaly-based detections and Behavioral analysis capabilities can help spot and mitigate abnormal and potentially dangerous behaviors by building a baseline of “normal activity” for that specific context, to ultimately highlight any anomalies or deviations for swift action to be taken.